HackThisSite/dns01cf/README.md

 2. When you are finished creating ACME client tokens, you should change the `ENABLE_CREATE_TOKEN` *dns01cf* environment variable to `false` or simply delete it.

-3. Configure your ACME client to make a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/set_record` or `dns01cf.foobar.workers.dev/dns01cf/delete_record` (replace `dns01cf.foobar.workers.dev` with your CloudFlare Worker hostname), with a JSON payload as follows:
+3. Configure your ACME client to make a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/set_record` or `dns01cf.foobar.workers.dev/dns01cf/delete_record` (replace `dns01cf.foobar.workers.dev` with your CloudFlare Worker hostname), with a JSON payload like below.
+Your ACME client will also need to set an "Authorization" request header with a value of `Bearer [token]` (where `[token]` is the ACME client token you generated earlier).

    ```json
    {